What Attracts Cockroaches to Your Home (And How to Stop Them)

 Oriental Cockroaches

-Oriental cockroaches are dark brown to black and have a shiny appearance.
-They’re sometimes called “water bugs” because of their love for extremely moist environments.
-They’re most often found in basements, crawl spaces, and around floor drains.
+Oriental cockroaches are dark brown to black with a shiny look.
+They’re sometimes called “water bugs” because they love very moist places.
+You’ll most often find them in basements, crawl spaces, and around floor drains.

 What attracts Oriental cockroaches: